dy/sprae/r&d.md

   ?
 Can we use `:onclick.toggle="play"`?
     - it doesn't help with switch-over
   ?
 Some 'or' character `:onclick--onkeydown`
   ?
-We can redirect to main event, that's it
+We can redirect to main event, that's it for now

+## [ ] Insert content by reusing the node/template,

+  * Makes easy use of repeatable fragments, instead of web-components
+  + sort-of "detached" for-each
+  + reinforces :ref
+  ? does it replace element or puts a content?

+  1. :use="ref-id"
+  2. :